sandeel/irish-tide-times/REPORT.md

 ## Technical Overview

+The application was developed in Python using the Django MVC framework as a base.

 ### User Interface Design
 The choice was made to keep the user interface simple as the main goal of the site is to explain what the service is, give the phone number required as well as the instructions for using it.